FAQ

 The assembly does not have a designated or preferred Bible text or translation.
 The brothers and sisters are encouraged to read and study all versions and word study aids (2 Tim 2:15).
 Periodically there are discussions as to what text or version in a particular passage is believed to be the most accurate.
 We look to the Lord to grant us wisdom, understanding and guide us as an assembly into all the truth (John 16:13).

 We are not part of any denomination, group or sect.
 We do not identify ourselves by any name, teacher, doctrine, practice or tradition.
 We do not see ourselves as special or unique but simply meet as brothers and sisters in Christ under our Lord's name (Matt 18:20).
-We seek to have fellowship will all Christians.
+We seek to have fellowship with all Christians.

 The Lord invited all to come to Him.
 Therefore, we say, all are welcome.